-A study in the Journal of Patient Safety estimates that hospital errors are now the third leading cause of death in the United States behind heart disease and cancer, with approximately 440,000 deaths each year.
+A study in BMJ estimates that hospital errors are the third leading cause of death in the United States behind heart disease and cancer, with approximately 440,000 deaths each year.
 Of all of the hundreds of thousands of medical mistakes that occur each year in hospitals and other medical settings, the most common preventable medical errors that may lead to medical malpractice claims include:

-- Surgical errors.
-Whether the surgical team left tools or sponges inside the body during surgery, the wrong side or site was operated on or even performed on the wrong patient.
-Surgical errors are another common medical mistake.
+Surgical errors are a form of medical malpractice and can have serious consequences for patients.
+Whether the surgical team left tools or sponges inside the body during surgery, the wrong side or site was operated on, or even performed on the wrong patient, surgical errors are another common medical mistake.

-- Birth injuries.
 A significant portion of medical malpractice claims are against OBGYNs for childbirth-related medical mistakes.
-Conditions such as shoulder dystocia or other nerve damage, spinal cord injuries, cerebral palsy and cephalohematoma are common birth injuries that could have been caused by medical errors.
+Conditions such as shoulder dystocia or other nerve damage, spinal cord injuries, cerebral palsy, and cephalohematoma are common birth injuries that could have been caused by medical errors.

 Sometimes medical mistakes can occur without causing any injury, which would not be a cause for a claim.
 A doctor or other medical professional either acts or fails to act in a manner consistent with the acceptable standard of care in such a way that causes injury to the patient.
 The injury must also cause emotional or financial loss in order to satisfy the elements of a medical malpractice claim.
 Any of these preventable medical errors that cause injury due to the action or inaction of your doctor may be cause to file a medical malpractice claim in Washington, D.C. or West Virginia.